Definition and Examples of Corporate Social Responsibility

-CSR programs vary in scope, but a few common initiatives include:
+CSR programs vary in scope, but a few features include:

-- Commitments to ensure diversity in the workforce across race, gender, and sexual orientation
+- Pledging to ensure diversity in the workforce

 One report found that 92% of S&P 500 and Russell 1000 companies published reports charting their efforts related to CSR and sustainability in 2020.
 In 2011, that figure was less than 20%.